Cilbir (Poached eggs with garlic yogurt)

 Melt the butter in a saucepan, stir in the pul biber and bake for 1 minute.
 Remove the pan from the heat and set aside.

 Divide the poached eggs over the yogurt, drizzle with the butter and sprinkle with the parsley.
 Serve with Turkish bread.

 Afiyet olsun! ('Enjoy your meal')

 Curious about Hale's story about Turkish food culture?
-This will appear soon!
+She will tell you more about it!

 350 g Turkish yogurt (10% fat)